rudolfix/wakeup_app/README.md

 You can obtain refresh and access tokens in your session object (see SDK).
 Please note that refresh_token is an server encrypted value

 Few additional remarks:

-1. User need **premium account** to use this sleep app.
+1. User needs **premium account** to use this sleep app.
 Free account will not give you access to play lists and streaming
 2. See later on configuring Spotify App, without it you will not login
 3. Refresh spotify sessions as described in SDK
 4. Please provide correct spotify scope during login, please find current scope in /sleep_server/api/config.py
->playlist-read-private playlist-read-collaborative playlist-modify-private user-follow-read user-library-read user-read-private
+>playlist-read-private playlist-read-collaborative playlist-modify-private user-follow-read user-library-read user-read-private user-top-read